-As of June 30, 2014, our executive officers, directors and principal stockholders, together with their respective affiliates, owned approximately 51% of our common stock, including shares subject to outstanding options that are exercisable within 60 days after such date.
+Our executive officers, directors and principal stockholders, together with their respective affiliates, collectively control a majority of our common stock.
 Accordingly, these stockholders will be able to exert a significant degree of influence over our management and affairs and over matters requiring stockholder approval, including the election of our Board of Directors and approval of significant corporate transactions.
 This concentration of ownership could have the effect of entrenching our management and/or the Board of Directors, delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which in turn could have a material and adverse effect on the fair market value of our common stock.